project-ocre/ocre-runtime/CONTRIBUTING.md

 Not sure if that typo is worth a pull request?
 Found a bug and know how to fix it?
 Do it!
 We will appreciate it.
 We are always thrilled to receive pull requests.
 We do our best to process them quickly.
+When creating your PR, please tag relevant maintainers from our [MAINTAINERS.md](https://github.com/project-ocre/ocre-runtime/blob/main/MAINTAINERS.md) file.
 If your pull request is not accepted on the first try, don't get discouraged!

 ### Commit Messages